 About me

-I’m a computational biologist specialized in machine learning method development for inference from genomic data.
+I’m a computational genomics researcher experienced in bioinformatics analysis, pipeline development, and machine learning methods for genomic data.
 I hold a B.A. in Chemistry from Bryn Mawr College (Pennsylvania) and a Ph.D. in Genetics with double minors in Molecular Medicine and Ecology & Evolutionary Biology from the University of Arizona.
 Prior to computational work, I was broadly trained for 6+ years in various wet lab settings from organic synthetic chemistry, protein crystallography, to cell biology and virology.
+My current research focuses on developing robust computational methods for inferring population history and natural selection from genomic data.
+For more details on my present and past projects, see Projects.